Justin-Credible/picobrew-recipes/README.md

 This mirror contains a toggle that lets the user view the community submitted recipes alongside the "official PicoBrew Inc." recipes, if they so choose.

+Recipes can be exported in the [BeerXML format](http://www.beerxml.com/beerxml.htm) by clicking the Export link at the top of each recipe.
+The recipes can then be used in other software, such as [Recipe Crafter 2](https://crafter.pilotbatchbrewing.com).

 ## Development

 This contains the recipe lists and recipes in JSON format in the `www/data` directory.